 The gripper is the last and central link in the kinematic chain of a handling device, because it brings one thing to the point – a component, a workpiece, any large or small intermediate or end products.
 Grippers are therefore of central importance in production.
 The efficiency and safety of the entire process depend on the functionality and performance of the end effector.
 More than 90 percent of grippers operate pneumatically – for decades, they have proven themselves as the "top dogs" in automation technology thanks to their durability, freedom from maintenance and robustness in all industrial sectors.
-These allrounders remain indispensible thanks to their reliability and variety.
+These allrounders remain indispensable due to their reliability and variety.
 This is because they ensure reliable gripping of workpieces from very small to very large with a wide range of geometries and in any environment.

 Pneumatic grippers, classics in automation, have long since started their journey into the future.
 The integration of a sensor system, as provided by SCHUNK PGL-plus-P presented here, opens up new possibilities in terms of process monitoring, safety and individualization.
 The direct connection to the controller allows the gripping module to be diagnosed at any time; process and status parameters that can be called up in real time form the basis for various data analyses.
 The integration of modern digitization features directly results in greater safety, efficiency and cost-effectiveness.
 An integrated IO-Link sensor system, for example, transmits the finger position over the entire range of stroke and can accurately distinguish between workpieces – a real plus with increasing part variance and individualization.
 This eliminates the need for external sensors, which simplifies acquisition, commissioning and repair.